genesiscommunitysuccess/docs/docs/server-reference/other-modules/genesistodb/overview.md

 **--clearText** can be passed if you want to use clear text user and passwords in the configuration file, instead of encrypted ones.

-**--force** if passed to the process it attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.
+**--force** if passed to the process, this  attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.

 ### Configuration